You are using an outdated browser. Please upgrade your browser to improve your experience.

 The Toast to Library Pioneer Joe Dahlstrom honors Dr. Joe F. Dahlstrom for his distinguished leadership in Texas librarianship and service to communities.
 A past TLA President, Interim Executive Director, and Texas Library Journal contributor, he also held leadership roles in ALA and TCAL.

 Beyond libraries, Joe contributed to Rotary, historical preservation, and the arts.
 This program celebrates his lasting impact on libraries, higher education, and cultural life across Texas.
-Event and ticket information will be available this fall.

 Join TASL for an event celebrating collaboration between teachers and librarians!
 This ticketed event consists of breakfast, activities, a keynote speaker exclusive to our attendees, and registration to the Texas Library Association’s Annual Conference for Tuesday.